capnganj/PoisonToadsDapp/README.md

 - copy everything from /minting-dapp/public to /docs (this is where gh-pages point to in the repo settings)
 - manually add the /PoisonToadsDapp prefix to all img and asset links in the /docs file.  index.html and main.js
 - push to main branch on github

+# to do before launch!
+These are a few things TODO before the toads go live!
+Some of this was discovered during testing, some was put off during the mumbai push

+- [x] add some text in with the hourglass to say that the contract is paused.
+- [ ] indicate discount price has been unlocked!  the price is updating in the mint widget, and minting prices are being calculated correctly ... but it could be spruced up a bit...